-Unlike regular applications, which are intended for creating and managing specific workflows, libraries are designed to house common elements—like processes, enumerations, and media assets—that other applications may rely upon.
+Unlike regular projects, which are intended for creating and managing specific workflows, libraries are designed to house common elements—like processes, enumerations, and media assets—that other projects may rely upon.

 This makes libraries a cornerstone for establishing consistency and efficiency across various projects.